Esri/application-boilerplate-3x-js/README.md

 The Application Boilerplate is a starter application for building custom templates with the ArcGIS API for JavaScript.

-This bare-bones app includes all the code you need to get building an ArcGIS Online template.
-It will save you time:
+This bare-bones app includes all the code you need to build an ArcGIS Online template.
+It will save you time when:

 *	Making an ArcGIS Online compatable template.
 *	Using your ArcGIS Online webmap to power the template.
-*	Localize your application in different languages.
+*	Localizing your application in different languages.
 *	Capturing URL parameters and using them in your application.
 *	Using settings from your ArcGIS Online organization or configured application.
 *	Enabling your application to sign-in to ArcGIS Online using [oAuth2](http://oauth.net/2/).